-Ape Cave Trail is a 4.6 mile heavily trafficked out and back trail located near Cougar, WA that features beautiful wild flowers and is rated as moderate.
+Ape Cave Trail is a 4.6 mile heavily trafficked out and back trail located near Cougar, Washington that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 From Vancouver, WA, north on 1-5 to Highway 503, exit 21.
 Drive east 35 miles to Forest Service Road 83.
 Turn left and drive 2 miles to Forest Service Road 8303.
 Turn left and drive 1.5 miles to the trailhead on the right.

 This is a really fun hike!
 There is an upper and lower cave that vary in difficulty but neither is very difficult and an amazing experience.
 A little further north is the suspension bridge that I highly recommend checking out as well!